 Are you a nervous nail-biter?
 Though this is the most cliché habit, there are many similarly repetitive and self-destructive impulses that overly-anxious folk indulge in.
 There are also skin-pickers, hair-pullers, and finger-crackers to name but a few.
 This is essentially a subconscious form of tension release.
 But if left unaddressed, these habits can lead to serious physical harm or psychological distress.

 If you can relate, your anxiety could be manifesting itself in the form of Obsessive-Compulsive Disorder (OCD).
 Far from just about being a “neat freak,” these compulsions could be in the form of the self-destructive habits mentioned above.
-Trichotillomania, for instance, is the anxious compulsion to pull out your own hair, eyelashes or eyebrows.
+Trichotillomania, one of reasons for hair loss, is the anxious compulsion to pull out your own hair, eyelashes or eyebrows.

 4. Anxiety & DEJA-VU

 Did you know that intense episodes of déjà-vu could actually be caused by anxiety?

 Those unnerving sensations of unexplained familiarity are actually mild seizures.
 In basic terms, we receive information about our surroundings before our brains get a chance to process it.
 This creates the illusion that we have seen or experienced something before it actually happens.